bobbaluba/PTG/README.md

 Procedural Terrain Generator

-A library and an application for generating two dimensional heightmaps.
+A library and an application for generating and viewing two dimensional heightmaps.
 It's intention is to provide modular and useful abstractions for terrain generation.

+This project is at a very early stage.
+Builds and interfaces will break all the time.

 Algorithms
 ----------

 The following algorithms are implemented:
+* Midpoint Displacement

+The following are in development:
 * Diamond Square (has a bug)

-The following are in development:
-* Midpoint Displacement
 * Perlin Noise

 This project was initiated as an assignment for an algorithms course at UNSW